 Skip to content

 Welcome to the Coding Practices section!
-Here, you'll find essential guidance for setting up your coding environment, managing projects, collaborating using GitHub, and following best practices to write clean, maintainable code.
+Here, you'll find essential guidance for organizing projects, writing clean code, setting up your environment, and collaborating using version control.

 When you code for your research project, remember that you're not just coding for yourself today—you're coding for: